haesleinhuepf/the-segmentation-game/README.md

 Consider a two-class thresholding problem (binary pixel-wise classification object/background), in which the outcomes are labeled either as positive (p) or negative (n).
 There are four possible outcomes from a binary classifier.
 If the outcome from a prediction is p and the actual value is also p, then it is called a true positive (TP); however if the actual value is n then it is said to be a false positive (FP).
 Conversely, a true negative (TN) has occurred when both the prediction outcome and the actual value are n, and false negative (FN) is when the prediction outcome is n while the actual value is p.
 We can organize result in table called confusion matrix, based on positive/neagtive results in row and true and false result in columns.
 From the confucsion matrix we can get many metrics with various usefulness.
 The curently implemented used for classification evaluation are:

+* Sensitivity, recall, hit rate, or true positive rate (TPR): (TP)/ (TP + FP), Sensitivity and specificity mathematically describe the accuracy of a test which reports the presence or absence of a condition.
+Individuals for which the condition is satisfied are considered "positive" and those for which it is not are considered "negative".
+* Specificity, selectivity or true negative rate (TNR): (TN)/ (TN + FN), Sensitivity and specificity mathematically describe the accuracy of a test which reports the presence or absence of a condition.
+Individuals for which the condition is satisfied are considered "positive" and those for which it is not are considered "negative".
+* Precision or positive predictive value (PPV): (TP)/ (TP + FP), in computing and information science is the process of obtaining information system resources that are relevant to an information need from a collection of those resources.
+It is quantification for the TP events.
 * Accuracy: (TP + TN)/ (TP + FP + TN + FN), Accuracy measures observational error.
 Accuracy is how close or far off a given set of measurements are to their true value.
 However, it usually fails in imbalanced sets.
 * Balanced Accuracy: (TP/(TP+FN) + TN/(TN+FP))/2, Balanced Accuracy is trying to even out problems of accuracy in imbalanced sets.
 * F1 Score: 2*TP/(2*TP + FP + TN + FN), In statistical analysis of binary classification, the F-score or F-measure is a measure of a test's accuracy.
 It is calculated from the precision and recall of the test, where the precision is the number of true positive results divided by the number of all positive results, including those not identified.